Family Owned and Serving The Wilmington Area Since 1913 We are the largest retail and wholesale nursery in the area.

 Our response to COVID-19

 As a state designated essential business we are exempt from the closure order.
 We will do our best to maintain 6 foot social distancing.
 So to accommodate this requirement we will be altering the way we do business.
-Our office will be closed to all customers.
-All commercial orders must be called or emailed in 24 hours in advance, we will call you when it is completed and it will be set out for you to pickup.
-You are free to walk around the front sales beds to make your selections but we will not be able to take you in the "back" to select plants or pull orders while you wait.
+Our inside office will be closed to all customers.
+We are operating outside to help our customers find the plants that they are needing.
+Wholesale & Retail customers are welcome to walk out in our front beds and we also have carts available for you to pick out the plants you like.

 Updates: We will alert you to any changes to these policies by email, Facebook, and on our website.